|

 officers shall be by secret ballot and as individuals.
 Any

-member shall be granted the privilege of decisions by secret
+eligible voting member shall be granted the privilege of decisions by secret

 ballot upon request on any issue before the session.
 Lack of an